Professional editor, author of eight books, and co-author of six others.

 Peter closed his eyes for a moment.
 Oh please, he begged an unspoken entity, already knowing in his heart what the answer was going to be.
 Please don't let it be this child's father who was killed last night.

-himself.
-"What's your name?" he asked as she politely slipped her
+as he introduced himself.
+"What's your name?" he asked as she politely

 Elizabeth.
 Take care of Elizabeth.
 The words of a dying man echoed in his memory.